Criomby/hubspool/README.md

 ## Recommendations: <br>
 The program gets every industry and lead status from HubSpot without any changes to the initial setup required.<br>
+Should you import data from a different tool, read below for the requirements.<br>
 <br>
 However, some functions can perform additional analyses through changes to the HubSpot data structure / setup.<br>
 The function 'Counts' automatically gets every industry and lead status from HubSpot and counts their occurrence.<br>